 When you’re in a setting as visually stunning as the Sonoran Desert, every moment seems ripe for a photoshoot.
-To help you create Insta-worthy works of art, here are six of the city's most beautiful places to take pictures.
+To help you create Insta-worthy works of art, here are eight of the city's most beautiful places to take pictures.

 Towering saguaro cacti, colossal boulders, rolling desert foothills and lush riparian washes are just a few of the photo ops that await you along more than 225 miles of hiking trails in Scottsdale’s McDowell Sonoran Preserve.
 To capture a Technicolor desert sunset, make sure you’re close to the trailhead as the sun starts to dip below the horizon, then pause and wait for the show.
 You’ll be rewarded with the vibrant glow of backlit cholla, dramatic shadows cast by large saguaro cacti and flushes of rich desert color.
 If nature photography is your jam, the Preserve is a must-see on your itinerary!